 Enamel is a material produced by fusing powdered glass to a substrate.
 It is fired with additive pigments.
-Covering steel elements with enamel protects the base material from rust, gives the ware a pleasing aesthetic, and guarantees health and safety during the use of enamelware in the kitchen.
-Its durability is the result of firing at high temperatures (about 850°C) This does not only make it durable, but also makes it suitable for use on every cooker (including induction hobs) and makes it dishwasher-safe.
+Covering steel elements with enamel protects the base material from rust, gives the ware a pleasing aesthetic, and guarantees health and safety when enamelware is used in the kitchen.
+Its durability is the result of firing at high temperatures (about 850°C) This not only makes it durable, but also makes it suitable for use on any cooker (including induction hobs) and makes it dishwasher-safe.

-Wanna see how cheap enamel mugs will look like after you’ll use them in the open fire?
+Wanna see how cheap enamel mugs will look after you’ll use them in an open fire?

 The process is divided into two main stages:

 Firstly the sheet metal is cut into separate rings.
 It is then pressed at high pressure to form the body of the dish.
 The metal parts such as the handles or rims are then taken and welded together to complete the metal form…

 This is where the material is coated with a base coat to prepare it for the outer layer.
 Following this the product is inspected by our quality control team.
 If it passes this stage, it can then be fired at very high temperatures.
 It is inspected once more after firing to ensure no defects have occurred.

 The second part of enameling is where your design really comes to life!
 This is where the dish gets some color.
 This gives the product its required aesthetic and practical attributes.
 Should the inner and outer colors of the product differ, we firstly apply the inner coat.
 After drying, we apply a special enamel to the rim.
 It is specifically made to protect this area and needs to be especially durable.
 The product is then fired once more, before another rigorous inspection (we want to ensure all high standards of production are met).